Feral the Book

 About the time I’d intended to be pushing a stroller home from the park, I now hauled a hole-punched box from the car.
 I felt it shifting in my hands as I walked into the house, redistributing a slight weight back and forth against the cardboard sides as if bravely attempting to flip itself from my grip in a dramatic escape attempt.

-We hoped this new life would fill in the hole left by our baby’s absence.
+I hoped this new life would fill in the hole left by our baby’s absence.
 A hole that in time collapsed deeper inside me, into a bottomless pit from which there was no clear escape.
 Like Noah, I barely made it through the spring.
 Then I barely made it through the long aching summer to follow.

-I’d spent much of that summer hiding out in our house, only leaving for work and bare essentials.
+I’d spent much of that prior summer hiding out in my house, only leaving for work and bare essentials.
 Bare essentials included saltine crackers and sliced mozzarella, which I came home from my office to eat during lunch breaks, building them into neat little finger sandwiches so as to appear to be a genuine meal made by a genuine grown-up.
 Along with watching reruns of Leave It to Beaver, it was all part of a regressive self-soothing ritual I learned from my “latchkey kid” days, back when I at times felt similarly alone.

-A Cosmo quiz I took in college told me I was an extrovert — the person likely to be found telling stories to a bunch of half-conscious 20-somethings nursing from their red plastic cups.
+A Cosmo quiz I once took in college told me I was an extrovert — the person likely to be found telling stories to a bunch of half-conscious 20-somethings nursing from their red plastic cups.
 Or at least that was how I interpreted it back then.
 Though the drinkware evolved in my 30s, this fact held true until our baby died.
 Social engagements, party guests, now they were something to dread, even to fear.
 So I carefully avoided them and the possibility of anyone mentioning our loss to me.

 Loss softened up the edges, a cop-out, I thought, a polite way to tip-toe around the rough ugliness of a death still living on inside me.
 And always left unspoken were the critical parts that came with it.
 Loss?
 Of my baby, of my pregnancy, yes — but of what else?
 My appetite?
 My faith in God?
 My confidence as an adult?
 My belief in things working out for the best?